Jump to topic

 Holistic therapy combines many therapies, focusing on a person’s mental, physical, emotional, and spiritual health.
 Every alcoholism treatment program will vary depending on each person and the rehabilitation center they choose.

 4. Family Therapy

 Family members like spouses and siblings can play a significant role in the treatment process.
 Family therapy, therefore, incorporates them in therapy sessions.
 A loved one can help monitor an alcohol user’s consumption of alcoholic beverages, for example, and support them in quitting their heavy drinking behavior or alcohol consumption altogether.

 5. Alcoholics Anonymous

-Alcoholics Anonymous (AA) is arguably the most well-known support group for alcoholics, offering anyone with an alcohol problem accountability meetings and discussion groups about addiction.
-It considers itself a “nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.”
+Alcoholics Anonymous (AA) is arguably the most well-known support group for addiction treatment, offering anyone with an alcohol problem accountability meetings and discussion groups about addiction.
+It considers itself “nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.”
 AA also uses a 12-Step program to help members overcome alcohol addictions, which they can revisit whenever they need it.